ForestAdmin/agent-nodejs/docs/connectors/custom/README.md

 # Getting started

-When creating a custom connector two routes can be taken:
+When creating a custom connector two strategies can be used:

 | -                | Using a local cache                                                                          | Implement query translation                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |